Journal

 • What is real capacity by team?

-• Which work has highest economic yield?
+• Which work has the highest economic yield?

 • What dependency risks are hidden?